 There are three types:

-• Community certificate of origin: Countries where the European Union does not have preferential treatment agreements.
+- Community certificate of origin: Countries with which the European Union has no preferential treatment agreements.

 Import Certificate